privacyguides/privacyguides.org/docs/data-redaction.md

 ### Shortcuts (iOS)

 On iOS, you can remove image metadata without using any third-party apps by creating a [**shortcut**](https://apps.apple.com/app/id915249334) for this purpose.
-Here is an example shortcut you can download to use as is or as a model for your own:
+Here is an example shortcut you can download to use as is:

 [:material-tag-minus: Clean Image Metadata](https://icloud.com/shortcuts/fb774ddb7b5b4296871776c67ac0fff9){ .md-button }

+You can also use it as a model for your own shortcut; just make sure that the **Preserve Metadata** option under the **Convert** action is unchecked.

 This shortcut removes metadata such as location, device model, lens model, location, and other camera information.
 It also sets the image creation date to the time the shortcut was used.